Industrial Action - Update

 • When is the industrial action taking place?

-• Why did the industrial action happen?
+• Why is the industrial action happening?

 • Members of ASLEF (the train drivers' union) have voted to take industrial action in a dispute over various terms & conditions and pay.